-To apply to the English or creative writing programs you must complete the ApplyYourself online application, uploading the materials described below.
-As part of the application, you will be asked to choose a subfield or genre and to calculate your English GPA.
+To apply to the English literature program you must complete the online application, uploading the materials described below.
+(To apply to the MFA program, see the creative writing website.)
+As part of the application, you will be asked to choose a subfield and to calculate your English GPA.
 A master's degree is not required for admission to the PhD.

-- Statement of purpose: A statement no longer than 1000 words that focuses on giving the admissions committees a clear sense of your readiness for graduate work in English language and literature or creative writing.
+- Statement of purpose: A statement no longer than 1000 words that focuses on giving the admissions committee a clear sense of your readiness for graduate work in English language and literature.
 PhD and MA applicants should avoid making the statement of purpose a personal statement weighed down with autobiographical anecdotes.
 Applicants should indicate which of the department’s subfields best fits with their goals and how the faculty at the University of Minnesota can further their interests.
-The statement of purpose for MFA applicants should be a personal/literary essay of no more than 1000 words that will give the admissions committee a sense of who you are and why you are applying to the program.
+Note: a separate 'research statement' is not necessary as your research interests past and present should be included in the statement of purpose.

 - Transcripts: Your unofficial transcript from each college or university that you have attended is required.
 International students should also upload an English translation if the transcript is not in English.

 - Three letters of recommendation: Paper copies are not accepted.
-Applicants who wish to use Interfolio should follow instructions on their website.
+Applicants who wish to use Interfolio should follow instructions on the Interfolio website.
 Preferred recommendations come from current or former professors who can assess your potential for graduate work.
 PhD or MA applicants may include other recommenders such as employers if you have been away from academia a substantial length of time.
-MFA applicants may ask TAs for recommendations, as well as employers or literary mentors.

 - TOEFL or other English language examinations: Students whose native language is not English are required to submit scores from one of the following English proficiency examinations:

-Students whose native language is not English who have taken a minimum of one year of recent coursework at an English language university in the US, Canada, Great Britain, Australia, or New Zealand may not have to submit English examination scores.
-In this case, they would need to take the GRE General Exam.
+Students whose native language is not English who have taken a minimum of one year of recent coursework (within two years of their application) at an English language university in the US, Canada, Great Britain, Australia, or New Zealand may not have to submit English examination scores.